Pompey: Return to Rome and the First Triumvirate

 Before his return to Italy in 62 BC, Pompey paid his troops bonuses totalling around 16,000 talents, (Note: A Roman talent was roughly 32 kilograms of gold, making this distribution worth over $32 billion using 2023 prices) but despite fears he intended to follow Sulla's example, they were dismissed upon arrival at Brundisium.
 His journey to Rome drew huge crowds wherever he stopped, showing that although opinion in the Senate was divided, Pompey remained as popular as ever with the masses.
 He was awarded a third triumph for his achievements in Asia Minor, celebrated on his 45th birthday in 61 BC.

 Pompey claimed the new provinces established in the East had increased annual state income from 200 million to 340 million sesterces, plus an additional payment of 480 million sesterces to the treasury.
 He refused to provide details of his personal fortune, but given the amounts declared publicly, this must have been enormous.
 Some of it was used to build one of the most famous structures of Ancient Rome, the Theatre of Pompey.

 However, the Senate then refused to ratify the treaties agreed by Pompey as part of his settlement of the East.
 Opposition was led by the optimates Cato the Younger and Metellus Celer, whose sister Mucia had recently been divorced by Pompey, for reasons still disputed.
 (Note: The divorce may also have been a factor in the defection of Metellus Nepos, previously one of Pompey's main supporters, although the Metelli had their own political ambitions.)
 They also defeated a bill to distribute farmland to his veterans, and landless members of the urban poor.
-A similar measure had been rejected in 63 BC, which arguably made the Senate over confident in their ability to control popular unrest.
+A similar measure had been rejected in 63 BC, which arguably made the Senate overconfident in their ability to control popular unrest.